GabeStah/Airbrake.io/Exceptions/.NET/AIrbrake.ServiceModel.EndpointNotFoundException/text.md

 ## When Should You Use It?

-As mentioned in the introduction, the `EndpointNotFoundException` is tightly correlated to use of the [Windows Communication Foundation](https://docs.microsoft.com/en-us/dotnet/framework/wcf/whats-wcf) (`WCF`), which is a .NET framework decides to make it easy to create service-oriented applications.
+As mentioned in the introduction, the `EndpointNotFoundException` is tightly correlated with the [Windows Communication Foundation](https://docs.microsoft.com/en-us/dotnet/framework/wcf/whats-wcf) (`WCF`), which is a .NET framework for easily creating service-oriented applications.
 Essentially, a `WCF` application provides at least one service endpoint (`URI`), which can be connected to and utilized via the service's API.
-Such API method calls can even be made asynchronously, which makes the `WCF` framework perfect for easily creating services of any scope.
+Plus, such API method calls can even be made asynchronously.

 For the code sample today we've created a default `WCF` service application named `MyService`.
 It starts with the `IMyService` interface, which defines the basic service and data contracts the service will provide: